Nidhinchandran47/1X3-Router/fifo.md

 | empty      | output    | 1     | FSM, Synchronizer | FIFO empty                                       |
 | full       | output    | 1     | Synchronizer      | FIFO full                                        |
 | data_out   | output    | 8     | External          | packet to destination                            |

+## Operations

+### Read and Write pointers

+There are 2 5 bit internal register to point the next location to be read amd write.
+Foreeach reading and writing operation, respective pointer get incermented.

+### Internal Counter

+There is an internal 8 bit down counter which loads the payload value from header and down count till zero to have information about remaining packets.

+### Latching lfd_state

+Since packet from the inputs are passed through register, lfd_state is also delayed in cycle for synchronization.

+### Empty and Full flags

+Empty flag is set high, when write pointer and read pointer are same.
+Full when MSB of read and write pointer are opposite and rest of the bits are same.

+### Reading and Writing

+Reading is done when counter not equal to zero, read enable is one and not empty.
+Writing is done when write enable is high and not full.